devdeliw/website/content/posts/nasa_programming.md

 {{< katex />}}

 {{% hint info %}}
+This is a long post.
 On mobile some equations may go overfull.
 {{% /hint %}}

 The goal of this post is to elegantly program the *Spin Hamiltonian* governing